share

 When to opt for microservices architecture?

-Microservices are the choice of large companies and businesses that want to expand and meet the growing needs of their customers.
+Microservices architecture is the choice of large companies and businesses that want to expand and meet the growing needs of their customers.
 Tech giants like Amazon and Spotify have long since switched to microservices architecture.
 This approach is also suitable for you if:

 • The future product will be large and will have a lot of features and services.